Sabre Corp (NASDAQ:SABR) Shares Sold by Skandinaviska Enskilda Banken AB publ

-Skandinaviska Enskilda Banken AB publ trimmed its position in shares of Sabre Corp (NASDAQ:SABR) by 47.0% in the second quarter, HoldingsChannel reports.
+Skandinaviska Enskilda Banken AB publ trimmed its position in shares of Sabre Corp (NASDAQ:SABR) by 47.0% in the second quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The firm owned 17,686 shares of the information technology services provider’s stock after selling 15,685 shares during the period.
-Skandinaviska Enskilda Banken AB publ’s holdings in Sabre were worth $143,000 as of its most recent filing with the Securities & Exchange Commission.
+Skandinaviska Enskilda Banken AB publ’s holdings in Sabre were worth $143,000 at the end of the most recent quarter.

-Other institutional investors have also recently bought and sold shares of the company.
-Cerebellum GP LLC acquired a new position in Sabre during the 2nd quarter valued at about $67,000.
-ETF Managers Group LLC acquired a new position in Sabre during the 1st quarter valued at about $27,000.
-First Bank & Trust acquired a new stake in shares of Sabre in the 2nd quarter worth approximately $36,000.
-Acadian Asset Management LLC acquired a new stake in shares of Sabre in the 1st quarter worth approximately $30,000.
-Finally, US Bancorp DE lifted its stake in shares of Sabre by 137.3% in the 1st quarter.
-US Bancorp DE now owns 5,325 shares of the information technology services provider’s stock worth $32,000 after acquiring an additional 3,081 shares during the period.
-95.06% of the stock is owned by hedge funds and other institutional investors.
+Several other large investors also recently modified their holdings of SABR.
+ETF Managers Group LLC acquired a new stake in shares of Sabre in the 1st quarter worth approximately $27,000.
+Acadian Asset Management LLC acquired a new position in Sabre in the 1st quarter valued at approximately $30,000.
+US Bancorp DE increased its stake in Sabre by 137.3% in the 1st quarter.
+US Bancorp DE now owns 5,325 shares of the information technology services provider’s stock valued at $32,000 after buying an additional 3,081 shares during the period.
+First Bank & Trust acquired a new position in Sabre in the 2nd quarter valued at approximately $36,000.
+Finally, Advisor Group Holdings Inc. acquired a new position in Sabre in the 1st quarter valued at approximately $38,000.
+95.06% of the stock is owned by institutional investors.

-A number of brokerages have recently weighed in on SABR.
-Oppenheimer reaffirmed a “hold” rating on shares of Sabre in a research note on Wednesday, September 2nd.
-BidaskClub raised shares of Sabre from a “sell” rating to a “hold” rating in a research note on Friday.
-Zacks Investment Research lowered shares of Sabre from a “hold” rating to a “strong sell” rating and set a $9.00 price target for the company. in a research note on Thursday, July 16th.
-Finally, ValuEngine upgraded shares of Sabre from a “buy” rating to a “strong-buy” rating in a report on Monday, August 17th.
-Two investment analysts have rated the stock with a sell rating, five have given a hold rating, one has given a buy rating and one has issued a strong buy rating to the company’s stock.
-The stock has an average rating of “Hold” and an average price target of $9.33.
+SABR has been the subject of several recent analyst reports.
+Oppenheimer reaffirmed a “hold” rating on shares of Sabre in a report on Wednesday, September 2nd.
+BidaskClub upgraded shares of Sabre from a “sell” rating to a “hold” rating in a research note on Friday.
+Zacks Investment Research cut shares of Sabre from a “hold” rating to a “strong sell” rating and set a $9.00 price objective for the company. in a research note on Thursday, July 16th.
+Finally, ValuEngine upgraded shares of Sabre from a “buy” rating to a “strong-buy” rating in a research report on Monday, August 17th.
+Two equities research analysts have rated the stock with a sell rating, five have given a hold rating, one has assigned a buy rating and one has issued a strong buy rating to the company.
+The company has an average rating of “Hold” and a consensus price target of $9.33.

-Sabre (NASDAQ:SABR) last issued its earnings results on Friday, August 7th.
-The information technology services provider reported ($1.30) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.84) by ($0.46).
-Sabre had a negative net margin of 21.85% and a negative return on equity of 51.05%.
-The business had revenue of $83.00 million during the quarter, compared to the consensus estimate of $162.78 million.
-During the same period last year, the business posted $0.24 EPS.
-The firm’s revenue for the quarter was down 91.7% compared to the same quarter last year.
-As a group, equities analysts predict that Sabre Corp will post -2.87 earnings per share for the current fiscal year.
+Sabre (NASDAQ:SABR) last released its quarterly earnings data on Friday, August 7th.
+The information technology services provider reported ($1.30) earnings per share for the quarter, missing the consensus estimate of ($0.84) by ($0.46).
+Sabre had a negative return on equity of 51.05% and a negative net margin of 21.85%.
+The firm had revenue of $83.00 million for the quarter, compared to the consensus estimate of $162.78 million.
+During the same period in the previous year, the business earned $0.24 EPS.
+The firm’s revenue was down 91.7% compared to the same quarter last year.
+As a group, equities research analysts anticipate that Sabre Corp will post -2.87 earnings per share for the current fiscal year.

 About Sabre